 Involuntary churn

 Voluntary churn is someone tapping cancel.
 Involuntary churn is someone who wanted to stay but their payment failed.
-Most mobile subscription apps lose 4–8% of MRR to it every month.
+On mobile stores, billing errors account for 14% of App Store cancellations and 31% on Google Play.

 Two types of churn